scline6/Triangulator/README.md

 ## Roadmap

 1. Make triangle circumcircle logic work with collinear points (degenerate triangles)
+2. Add robust geometric predicates.
+3. Try diametral ball for edge instead of triangle circumcenter.
+Will that work?
-2. Test on challenging polygons with touching points, self-intersections, duplicate points, collinear points, etc.
+4. Test on challenging polygons with touching points, self-intersections, duplicate points, collinear points, etc.
-3. Build a Tensorflow deep-learning model to perform CDT by training it against Triangulator.
+5. Build a Tensorflow deep-learning model to perform CDT by training it against Triangulator.
 This is the original reason for the project.
-4. Implement and test mesh refinement (Ruppert-Chew-Shewchuk-Ungor hybrid method, similar to Triangle software)
+6. STRETCH GOAL: Implement and test mesh refinement (Ruppert-Chew-Shewchuk-Ungor hybrid method, similar to Triangle software)
-5. Implement and test mesh improvement (smoothing, topological manipulation, etc.)
+7. STRETCH GOAL: Implement and test mesh improvement (smoothing, topological manipulation, etc.)
-6. Make circumcircle work with coplanar points
-7. Add robust predicates
-8. Try diametral ball for edge instead of triangle circumcenter, will that work?